Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 A number of extracts can serve anti-inflammatory purposes – bromelain and systemic enzymes, ginger, PEA, Vitamin D, and licorice flavonoids may all support inflammation, in addition to curcumin which is my favorite catch-all.

-For additional cognitive support, I use Brain Fog Support which contains an extract backed by 5 human clinical trials examining outcomes for stress, memory, and more.
+For support of brain inflammation, I like gingko which is often combined with other herbs.
+I also Lion’s mane mushroom to support cognition, gut, and nerve health.
+For cognitive support, I use Brain Fog Support which contains an extract backed by 5 human clinical trials examining outcomes for stress, memory, and more.

-Regular movement, alongside a strength-training and flexibility routine, will also do wonders to support inflammation naturally – while also reducing stress…
+Regular movement, alongside a strength-training and flexibility routine, will also do wonders to support inflammation naturally – while also reducing the stress…

 4.)
 Stress support is also globally supportive of your body’s immune health, metabolism, resilience to inflammation, as well as the maintenance of a healthy stomach and gut lining.

-For sleep support, ProSom by Integrative Therapeutics is an excellent and somewhat perfect formulation as it combines magnolia (found in Cortisol Manager), magnesium, curcumin, and L-theanine.
+For sleep support, ProSom by Integrative Therapeutics is an excellent and somewhat perfect formulation as it combines magnolia (found in Cortisol Manager), magnesium, theracurmin, and L-theanine.
 Unlike many sleep supplements, ProSom does not contain melatonin.

 Anti-inflammatory diets and lifestyle strategies should also not be overlooked for stress balance as diet and environmental toxins can be sources of physiological stress.